pagkly/Zed/Investopedia4/Genesis Block Definition.md

 Although the Genesis Block points to a web address—written into the Genesis Block's code—that link displayed an error message when activated.
 The system could not find the first 50-BTC transaction in its database, and the spending transaction was rejected.
 So, the Genesis Block's transaction is not considered as a "real transaction" by the original Bitcoin client.

 But Why?
 Did Nakamoto mean for the first bitcoin to be non-tradeable?
 Or, was it a mistake?
 This became the subject of much debate among Bitcoin fans and insiders.
 Because of the precision of this developer, however, most believe that it was hardly an error.
 Nakamoto likely wrote the code for the Genesis Block exactly the way he wanted it.
-We just will never know why, as the quirk was not discovered until after Nakamoto disappeared.
+We just [[Will|will]] never know why, as the quirk was not discovered until after Nakamoto disappeared.

 Current versions of the Bitcoin system handle the block/transaction databases differently from the original system, so the Genesis Bock's transaction is now just a weird special case in the code.